Print Recipe

 Serving the Dish

-• extra virgin olive oil (to taste)
+• Parmigiano-Reggiano (to taste)

-• Parmigiano Reggiano (to taste)
+• extra-virgin olive oil (to taste)

 To cook the pasta, bring a pot of cold water to a boil.
 Add the salt and stir.
-Then add the pasta and stir as it comes back up to a boil.
+Add the pasta and stir as it comes back up to a boil.
+Cook the pasta according to the package.
+Once the pasta is just past the al dente stage, reserve one cup of the cooking liquid and then drain the pasta.

-Comments
+9 Comments

 This is so very good.
 Using short ribs for the meat gave the dish such depth.
 Great mouth feel, along with amazing taste.
 I'll be making this often.